 The fourth of five 2018-dated U.S. quarters commemorates Cumberland Island National Seashore in Georgia.

 The 25-cent coin is the forty-fourth issue from the United States Mint series of America the Beautiful Quarters®, a multi-year program that runs from 2010 to 2021.
-Of note, this quarter represents the only one in the series to honor a national seashore.
-Others in the U.S. Mint’s coin program celebrate sites like national parks, national monuments, national forests and even national lakeshores.
+Of note, this quarter represents the only one in the program to honor a national seashore.
+Others in the U.S. Mint’s coin series celebrate sites like national parks, national monuments, national forests and even national lakeshores.

 Several important dates and events for Georgia’s Cumberland Island quarter include:

 - its release into general circulation on August 27, 2018;

 - its availability in U.S. Mint-branded rolls and bags at www.usmint.gov, also on August 27, 2018;

 - a U.S. Mint coin forum held at Howard Gilman Waterfront Park (Amphitheater Stage, 120 St. Marys Street, St. Marys, GA 31558) on August 29, 2018 from 6:00 p.m. to 7:00 p.m.
 ET

 - its official launch ceremony hosted by officials from the United States Mint and the National Park Service at Camden County High School Auditorium (6300 Laurel Island Parkway, Kingsland, GA 31548) on August 30, 2018 from 10:00 a.m. to 11:00 p.m.
 ET; and